 Staff in the Department are passionate lecturers, with teaching of equal importance to research.
 Academic staff at all levels are engaged in our range of teaching, including lectures, practical sessions and fieldwork.

 Enhance your studies with fieldwork

 From your first week to your final year, field classes are an integral part of your learning.
-Destinations include Santa Cruz (California), Toronto, Barcelona, Iceland, Lorca (Spain), Portugal and, closer to home, Glasgow, Belfast, Cardiff, Edinburgh, the Lake District and mid-Wales.
-Field classes are not only important for learning skills and developing geographical knowledge, but also help foster a strong geographical community of students and staff.
+Destinations include Santa Cruz (California), Toronto, Barcelona, Iceland, Lorca (Spain), Portugal and, closer to home, cities such as Glasgow, Belfast, Cardiff, Edinburgh, as well as the Lake District and mid-Wales.
 There is also the opportunity to undertake final year dissertation fieldwork abroad.*